-How is Rosé Wine Made?
+How is Rosé Wine made?

-Rosé Wine is often overlooked as being inferior to other wine, which is completely wrong.
+Rosé Wine is often overlooked as being inferior to other wines, which is completely wrong.
 There is nothing more refreshing than a chilled glass of Rosé as an aperitif or, given it crisp acidity and soft tannins, to accompany a wide range of dishes.

 There are three ways to make Rosé wine.